deadlyvipers/dojo_rules/introduction.md

 This file includes an introduction about Joseph Tosey.

-Favorite code school path: javascript.
+Favorite code school path: JavaScript.